-This tutorial will show you a very easy and subtle balayage technique, which will help you achieve a beautiful sun-kissed effect on your natural hair tone.
+Looking to balayage your hair at home?
+Afraid it's too daunting?
+No need to worry!
+The great news is that it's easy to achieve.
+This tutorial will show you a very easy and subtle balayage technique, achieving a beautiful sun-kissed effect on your natural hair tone.

 For styling your hair after you balayage it: